What is public relations?

 What is Public Relations?

-Public Relations (abbreviated “PR”) is the process of shaping perceptions and influencing decision-making on behalf of specific interests.
+Public Relations (abbreviated “PR”) shapes perceptions and influences decision-making for specific interests.
 Industry insiders sometimes refer to PR as perception management or personal relationships.

 PR professionals are tasked with various types of work, including corporate communications, investor relations, media relations, digital PR, public affairs, lobbying, internal communications, crisis communications, marketing communications, and industry PR.